Sommer Ray Flaunts Her Pert Derriere In A Video For Her Bikini Line

 “I want girls to know that I’m for them.
 I want to show them my personality and show them that I’m not just a dumb bimbo.
 Because that’s what you think.
 You see a girl on Instagram, showing her body, and it’s just substance less.”

-She is hoping to break free from the stereotype by being more active on Youtube, where she can display more of her personality.
+She is hoping to break free from the stereotype by being more active on YouTube, where she can display more of her personality.

 “I’m trying to get people to know me and know who I am,” she said.